hans-mayer/blog/_posts/2026-05-03-RTK-base-rover-with-Ublox-GNSS-receivers.markdown

 ### nmea_pipe

 After setting up base and rover it will take some time to get a precision position with status `Fixed`.
 Worst case is one hour in my situation.
 But typically it takes 10 minutes or a little bit more.
-Running command `setup_rover_sh nmea_pipe` will create a gpspipe with `socat EXEC:gpspipe -r TCP-LISTEN:10001,reuseaddr,fork`.
-Running `rtkplot_qt &` and connecting to this port 10001 will show you the current position at the rover.
+Running command `setup_rover_sh nmea_pipe` will create a gpspipe with <br>`socat EXEC:gpspipe -r TCP-LISTEN:10001,reuseaddr,fork`.
+Running `rtkplot_qt &` and connecting to this port 10001 at server rover will show you the current position at the rover.

 ![rover for a short period](/images/rover_short_2026.png)